Mother, older brother charged with 6-year-old’s death could face life sentence

 On Dec.
 30, family members forced Damari into a cold shower as punishment, prosecutors alleged during Jeremiah’s bond hearing in January.
 Damari started vomiting and became unresponsive, prosecutors said.

-After he died, the family decided to discard his body in an abandoned building in Gary, Indiana.
+After he died, the family decided to discard his body in an abandoned building in Gary.